tunnckoCoreLabs/charlike/README.md

 # charlike [![npm version][npmv-img]][npmv-url] [![github release][ghrelease-img]][ghrelease-url] [![License][license-img]][license-url]

-> Small & fast project scaffolder with sane defaults.
-Supports hundreds of template engines through the @JSTransformers API or if you want custom `render` function passed through options
+> Small, fast and streaming project scaffolder with support for hundreds of template engines and sane defaults

 Please consider following this project's author, [Charlike Mike Reagent](https://github.com/tunnckoCore), and :star: the project to show your :heart: and support.